 - You are unhappy with the size.
 Sometimes, even after a thorough consultation and careful consideration, your implants do not turn out to be the size you want.
 You must wait at least 6 months after your initial surgery before you can pursue a revision.
 This gives your implants time to “settle” into their final positions.

 If you are experiencing one of these issues or have questions about breast revisions, contact our team online or give us a call at (512) 288-8200.
-We are happy to discuss your options and help you reach your aesthetic goals.
+We serve plastic surgery patients from Round Rock to San Antonio and beyond at our Austin practice, and we are happy to discuss your options and help you reach your aesthetic goals.